 If you have missed these articles then here are the links to them:

-Once you have these sorted you’ll have everything in-place to start your 12 week training program.
-So if you haven’t already, please take the time to download the free 12 week training program that I have created from the following link:
+Once you have these sorted you’ll have everything in place to start your 12 week training program.
+So if you haven’t already, please take the time to download the free 12-week training program that I have created for you.

-This program provides you with a structured progress build to ensure that you get the that start line fit, trim and in the best physical condition to take on this epic challenge that Bicycle Network have put together for you.
+This program provides you with a structured progress build to ensure that will get you to the start line fit, trim and in the best physical condition to take on this epic challenge that Bicycle Network have put together for you.
 This program is broken down and provides you with a plan for every single day leading up to the event.

 I also recommend that you do the training specified on the specific days of the week as the program describes but if you do have other commitments that get in the way of this then you can swap around the sessions during the week to suit.
 Just try to complete all the sessions prescribed by the end of the week.
 Avoid doubling up two sessions in the one day where possible.
 If for whatever reason you are unable to perform all the sessions during the week then never try to “catch it up” the following week.
 A missed session is a missed session.
 Start each training week fresh.

-We have also created a professional complete 6 disk training pack to go with this program that covers off everything including the sub 13 and sub 10 week training programs, all the indoor training workouts on video so that you can train with me, videos that provide advice on nutrition, hydration, our training program and our guide to heart rate training and guide to home training.
-For more information about this training package please visit this link:
+We have also created a professional complete 6 disk training pack to go with this program that covers off everything including the sub 13 and sub 12 week training programs, all the indoor training workouts on video so that you can train with me, videos that provide advice on nutrition, hydration, our training program and our guide to heart rate training and guide to home training.